 Your health and the risk of drowning

-Similar to road safety where we discuss the importance of driver fitness, it is important to focus on the physical well-being of anyone entering water.
+Similar to road safety where we discuss the importance of driver fitness, it is important to focus on the physical well-being of anyone entering the water.
 Anyone using alcohol or drugs should rather stay away from the water.

-The swimmer should be aware of how his body reacts to the temperature of water.
+The swimmer should be aware of how his body reacts to the temperature of the water.
 When the body gets cold blood shunts to the core, weakening arms and legs, which then lose strength of power.

 A swimmer, who feels tired or bloated should rather rest and stay out of the water.